rakhmad/catalog-service/README.md

 # Catalog Service

 ## Background
-This is a simple web service application built upon Spring Boot technology.
-Main function of this app is to provide information about items in Catalog.
+This is a simple web service application rebuilt on top of Quarkus 3 with a reactive stack (compatible with the Red Hat build of Quarkus).
+The main function of this app is to provide information about items in Catalog using non-blocking HTTP endpoints and Hibernate Reactive.

 ## Technology
 Technology Stack used in this project:
-1. Spring Boot 2.5.1
+1. Quarkus 3 LTS platform (${quarkus.platform.version})
-2. PostgreSQL 12
+2. Java 21
+3. Reactive RESTEasy with Jackson
+4. Hibernate Reactive with PostgreSQL

 ## Deployment
-This app will be deployed as standalone jar on top OCP.
-We can use web console or CLI to deploy.
+This app is packaged as a Quarkus runner JAR and can be deployed to OpenShift.
+We can use the web console or CLI to deploy.
-We are assuming you are logged in into your cluster.

 Deployment Steps:
 1. Create Project